javierlpzdr/movies-catalog/README.md

-Movie Collection is a webapp that shows you the most popular movies and rate them.
-You also can search thourgh the TMDB repository using the search bar on the movies list.
+Movie Collection is a web app that shows you the most popular movies and rates them.
+You also can search through the TMDB repository using the search bar on the movies list.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).